RealChiefChen/To-do/README.md

 Windows
 ```
-Windows has one needed dependancy called "Linux" you must install this to run the program
+Windows has one needed dependancy called "Linux" you must install this regardless if you want to run the program or not
 ```